 Emily’s treatment gained worldwide attention, and her story has been featured in The New York Times and Ken Burns’ PBS documentary Cancer: The Emperor of All Maladies.
 A 3-minute documentary about her treatment, called Fire with Fire, was created by Oscar-winning director Ross Kauffman.
 Recently, the Whitehead’s published a book about their journey called Praying for Emily: The Faith, Science, and Miracles that Saved Our Daughter.
-A full-length documentary, called Trial by Fire, will be released in early 2022.
+A full-length documentary, called Of Medicine and Miracles, will debut at the 2022 Tribeca Film Festival.

 Tom, Kari, and Emily speak internationally to share Emily’s story and to raise awareness for CAR T-cell therapy and childhood cancer research.
 To inquire about speaking opportunities, please contact us.

-We have been given so much, and we hope to give back much more in return.
+We have been given so much, and we hope to give much more in return.
 With your help, we can make a difference!

 We experienced firsthand how cancer research is saving lives; however, children are still losing their lives every day because of limited treatment options for high-risk patients like Emily.